iExploze/Song-Guess-good/README.md

 3. Communicate clearly what we're working on and what information we need.
 4. Do implementation
 5. Submit pull request for it and do a review on it
+6. Delete/pull branch
-6. repeat.
+7. repeat.

 Goals:
-Finish entities + Skip, Check, Textbox, and a single button gui working by the next class.
+Finish entities
+Use case to be completed:
+- signup - Ricky
+- login - Ricky
+- play song - Flora
+- skip song - Ian
+- guess song - Anson